Machel Millwood

-Machel Millwood (born 28 June 1979) is a Jamaican soccer player who most recently played for Crystal Palace Baltimore in the USSF Second Division and the Syracuse Silver Knights of the Major Indoor Soccer League.
+Machel Millwood (born 28 June 1979) is a Jamaican former association football player who most recently played for Crystal Palace Baltimore in the USSF Second Division and the Syracuse Silver Knights of the Major Indoor Soccer League.
 Millwood is best known for his career in the MISL, playing for championship teams with the Baltimore Blast and helping the 2013–2014 Syracuse Silver Knights make the MISL playoffs.

 Career

 College

 Born in Jamaica, Millwood's family moved to Maryland when he was still a child.
 He attended Parkdale High School, and played two years of college soccer at Prince George's Community College before transferring to Towson University as a junior.
 At Towson, Millwood was an All-American Honorable Mention in 2002, was named to the Colonial Athletic Association First Team All-Conference and the CAA All-Tournament Team in 2002, to the American East Conference All-League and to the All-South Atlantic Region team in 2001 and 2002.

 He ranks in the top 10 in Towson soccer history in six categories, and graduated with a bachelor's degree in business and economics.